-I researched and wrote this article for the Winter 2007 issue of Groundswell, CLCV’s print newsletter.
+I conducted the interview and wrote this article for the Winter 2007 issue of Groundswell, CLCV’s print newsletter.

 CLCV Member Profile: Humberto Quiñonez